-- i.
-Acquire knowledge & skills about human development, contemporary Indian education, pedagogy of various school subjects and assessment for learning. - ii.
-Acquire knowledge & skills about nature and educational needs of children with disabilities with emphasis on children with ASD
+i.
+Acquire knowledge & skills about human development, contemporary Indian education, pedagogy of various school subjects and assessment for learning.

+- ii.
+Acquire knowledge & skills about nature and educational needs of children with disabilities with emphasis on children with Learning Disability. - iii.
-- iii.
 Develop conceptual understanding of education for working with children with and without disabilities in various settings. - iv.
 Enhance knowledge and skills related to professional competencies. - v.
-Facilitate proactive and desirable attitudes towards education of children with special needs - I The program of B. Ed.
-Spl.Ed.(ASD), comprising of Part-I Theory courses (A,B,C & D), Part-II Practical courses (E) and Part-III Field engagement (F), which will be completed in four consecutive semesters.
-The program structure has four sets of theory courses (A) core courses including two choice based pedagogy courses, (B) Courses in cross disability and inclusion including two optional courses (one each to be chosen from two pools of courses) (C) Disability specialization courses and (D) Courses for enhancement of professional capacities. - II.
-ATTENDANCE: The program will be conducted for minimum 180 days each year exclusive of the period of semester-end examination and admission.
+Facilitate proactive and desirable attitudes towards education of children with special needs.

+I The programme of B. Ed.
+Spl.Ed.(LD) comprises of Part-I Theory courses (A,B,C & D), Part-II Practical courses (E) and Part-III Field engagement (F),which will be covered in four consecutive semesters.
+The programme structure has four sets of theory courses (A) core courses including two choice based pedagogy courses, (B) Courses in cross disability and inclusion including two optional courses which can be chosen from two pools of courses (C) Disability specialization courses and (D) Courses for enhancement of professional capacities.

+II.
+ATTENDANCE: The programme will be conducted for minimum 180 days each year exclusive of the period of semester end examination and admission.
 The institution shall work for a minimum of thirty six hours in a week.
-The Minimum attendance of learners will be as per Mumbai university guidelines.
-However ,for practical and field engagement of the programme the learners must complete all course works within the stipulated period .
-A candidate for the examination in Part I, II & III courses must apply to the Registrar of University of Mumbai with certificates required, through the Principal/ Head of the College in which he/she has received education. - III The entire program of B. Ed.
+The minimum attendance of learners will be as per Mumbai University guidelines.
+However, for the practical and field engagement of the programme, the learners must complete all course work within the stipulated period.
+A candidate for the examination in Part I, II & III courses must apply to the Registrar of University of Mumbai with certificates required, through the Principal/ Head of the College in which he/she has received education.

+III The entire programme of B. Ed.
 Spl.
-Ed.(ASD) is of 80 credits.
+Ed.(LD) is of 80 credits.
 Each credit will comprise of 30 learning hours.